Juan Carlos Madrid

-Juan Carlos Madrid Vidal (born 20 October 1975) is a Chilean former footballer who played as a forward for clubs in Chile and El Salvador.
+Juan Carlos Madrid Vidal (born 20 October 1975) is a Chilean former professional footballer who played as a forward for clubs in Chile and El Salvador.

 Club career

 A product of Deportes Temuco youth system, he took part of the squad in two stints: 1992–94, 2005–06.

 After his first stint with Deportes Temuco, he joined Universidad Católica in 1994, making appearances for the club until 1996 and also in 2000.

 In 1997, 1998 and 1999 he played for Coquimbo Unido, Deportes Concepción and Deportes Puerto Montt respectively.

 From 2001 to 2003, Madrid had a successful stint with Cobreloa.

 In 2004, he played for Deportes La Serena.

 In 2005, he played for Deportes Temuco when the club was relegated to the second level of the Chilean football, so he spent a half year in the 2006 Primera B, scoring four goals.

 Abroad, he played for the Salvadoran club Alianza on second half 2006.